iotaledger/tangle.js/libs/ld-proofs/README.md

 * Signatures for JSON Documents [JcsEd25519Signature2020](https://identity.foundation/JcsEd25519Signature2020/)
 * Linked Data Proofs anchored to the Tangle (using the [anchors](../anchors) library `IotaLinkedDataProof2021`).
 These type of proof anchors to the Tangle a Linked Data Signature together with a reference to the signed document.

+The identities and their corresponding public key materials follow the [W3C DID](https://www.w3.org/TR/did-core/) specification.

 ## API

 ### Linked Data Signature generation (Ed25519 over JSON(-LD))